cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-STM-Considered-Harmful.md

 <!-- more -->

 The state machine diagram is (mostly) a representation of the computer science concept of a *Finite State Automaton*.
 This is a model of computation where the computer passes through a number of states.
 In each state, the computer can accept one of a number of predetermined stimuli which causes the computer to transition into another state.
 Although not turing complete, finite state machines can be used as a model for any terminating (not running forever) computation.
-There is nothing wrong with using FSMs for modelling behaviour, but their representation in SysML has a few problems that I shall detail below.
+There is nothing wrong with using FSMs for modelling behaviour, but their diagrammatical representation in SysML has a few problems that I shall detail below.
+Note that an activity diagram with certain constraints applied could also be used to model an FSM.

-## The Problems
+# The Problems

 When specifying systems, especially continuous systems, a significant portion of functionality usually ends up pure.
 That is to say that at any point in time, the outputs of the behaviour can be determined entirely from the values of the input variables at that point in time (ignoring lag through the system).
 We often refer to these purely defined variables as *states* of the system.
 An example of this could be the On/Off state of a system.
 If its input voltage is greater than 5V, then its on, otherwise it is off.
 The on/off state of the system is purely defined by the input voltage.
 We call this sort of relationship where the output can be defined by the value(s) of its inputs at any point in time a *pure* behaviour.